A guide on how to run the codebase locally.

 : Next-Fast-Turbo’s FastAPI backend - written in Pythondocs

-: Next-Fast-Turbo’s documentation site
+: Next-Fast-Turbo’s documentation sitepackages

 directory contains the code for: